jdingel/DingelTintelnotSEGS/Amazon_puncertainty_fixednu_combined_visualize/ReadMe.md

 ## Input
 * `cont_(var)_puncertainty_#.csv`: The AHQ2 counterfactual predictions for the parameter uncertainty scenario #.
 This output contains results for employment, rents, wages, and residents.
-* `simulation_distribution_{orig.csv|dest}_sigma_$(sigma).csv`:
+* `simulation_distribution_{orig|dest}_sigma_$(sigma).csv`:
 stores summary statistics (mean, p5, p95) of the simulated number of residents and workers as well as the rents and wages for the origin and the destination tracts for a given value of sigma.